Year 1 - You will study the following three mandatory units:

 Unit 9: I.T.
 Project Management.
 Assessed by written assignments.

 Unit 11: Cyber Security and Incidence Management.
 Externally assessed by a task set over a 9 hour period and marked by the exam board.

 You will also study two optional units in year 2.

 This course is taught using lectures, demonstrations, practical work, group activity and individual study.
 Teachers are not only well qualified and experienced but also provide students with a high level of professional support.

 This National Diploma is assessed by a 5 hour practical exam, a 2 hour written exam and a portfolio.
 It is graded: Pass, Merit, and Distinction.
 Students can obtain a Distinction* grade overall.

-In addition to the standard College entry requirements (see below), this course requires students to have achieved grade 4 or above in GCSE Mathematics.
+In addition to the standard College entry requirements, this particular course requires students to have achieved grade 4 or above in GCSE Mathematics.